mjcarleb/mandy_demo/README.md

 ## Upcoming week to do list:
 - Due date:  7/5/20
+- Learn about comprehensions (list, nested list and dict) and generators
+- Create a generator that produce infinitely long fibonacci sequence
+- Create list comprehension and dict comprehension to store the first 10 fib values
+- Separately created a nested list
+- Watch Corey videos (20 & 36)

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>